atiliopereira/wtd/README.md

 # wdt

+WTD (what to do?) you don't know what to do today? check here!
+Have you seen a concert, a party, a show, or any kind of event?
+Share it here so others can see it and attend!

-WTD (what to do?) is an API designed to facilitate the creation and management of social events.
-This project is built using Python and Django framework.
+This API is designed to create, share, and find social events.

+## How to run locally

-## Requirements
+### Requirements

 Install dependencies running:
 ```